 My research aims are focused towards improving our understanding of the dynamics of upper atmospheres and their coupling to lower atmospheres.
-Atmospheric dynamics control the transport of energy and chemical species, which affect the chemical and thermal state of the planet beneath.
+Dynamics controls the transport of energy and chemical species within an atmosphere, which affects the chemical and thermal state of the planet beneath.
 As a branch of fluid dynamics, it displays behavior not seen in other systems, which improves our understanding of this basic physical process.
-Accurate upper atmosphere weather predictions are needed to support aerobraking spacecraft and offer great (\$100M+) savings over orbital insertion using rocket fuel.
-Upper atmospheric observations contain information on the dynamics of the lower atmosphere as well, which offers an alternative probe into the lower atmosphere.
-Research on planetary atmospheres is active at the CfA.
-The Radio and Geoastronomy Division's work includes atmospheric dynamics [e.g. Gurwell].
-The Solar, Stellar, and Planetary Sciences Division's work includes the origin of planets and their atmospheres [e.g. Kenyon, Wood], as does the Theoretical Astrophysics Division's work [e.g. Lecar].
-The CfA's extensive observational facilities support studies of planetary atmospheres.
+This proposed research would overlap with the work of the atmospheric science and planetary science research groups within the EPS department.
+It would also complement work at the CfA (e. g.
+Gurwell), at MIT (e. g.
+Lindzen, Zuber, and Tracadas), and at Boston University (e. g.
+Clarke and Mendillo).